malliina/boat/docs/endpoints.md

 ## WebSocket /ws/updates

 Clients (web, iOS, Android) receive live boat updates using this WebSocket endpoint.
+The JSON-formatted messages use the following general format:

+    {
+        "event": "event_type_here",
+        "body": { ... event-specific body goes here ... }
+    }

-The following event types are used:
+The following event types are used, with examples below:

 | Event | Meaning
 |-------|---------
-| coords | Updated coordinates for boat(s)
+| coords | Updated coordinates for boats
 | vessels | Updated AIS location data for vessels
 | ping | Ping event (can be ignored)